 A condition in which small blood vessels leak blood into the skin, joints, intestines, or organs, that may be caused by certain disorders or aging.

-Thick fluid caused by infection that includes white blood cells and cellular debris, may be white, yellow, or pink or green tinged.
+Thick fluid caused by infection that includes white blood cells and cellular debris, and may be white, yellow, or pink or green tinged.

 A condition in which the opening between the stomach and small intestine thickens.

 Paralysis including the trunk, pelvic area, and both arms and legs.

 A complication of tonsillitis in which the infection spreads behind the tonsils.

 A deadly virus spread to people from the saliva of infected animals.